 12 The Ring-necked Snake’s State rank was changed from S3 to S4 in December 2013.

 13 Fowler's Toad was listed as Endangered in April 2015.

 Crother, B. I. (ed.).
-2008.
-Scientific and Standard English Names of Amphibians and Reptiles of North America North of Mexico with Comments Regarding Confidence in our Understanding, Sixth Edition, pp. 1-84.
-SSAR Herpetological Circular 37.
+2012.
+Scientific and Standard English Names of Amphibians and Reptiles of North America North of Mexico, With Comments Regarding Confidence In Our Understanding.
+SSAR Herpetological Circular 39:1-92.